 10 things to do with kids in the summer holidays (for free!)

 For the long days out this will require you to take packed lunches, snacks and drinks.
 This food is taken from your weekly shopping budget.
 It may also require a drive or a train ride.
 Taken from your weekly transportation budget.
-So totally affordable.. picnics are probably one of the best things to do in the summer holidays!
+Picnics are probably one of the best things to do in the summer holidays!

 1) The ever so simple country walk

 We all live near to nature, even if you live in the middle of a city.
-Find some green space and explore.
-Walk to a corn field and walk around the edges.
+Find some green space, a garden, a river and explore.
+Walk to a corn field and trail the edges.
 Take out the kids on their bikes.
 Go to the woods and created houses from branches and tree.
 I like to write a list of 20 flowers, trees, animals and birds that the children need to search for.
-Always a family for a spot of competition the winner might get to choose which DVD to put on when we get home from the walk.
+The winner gets their choice of dinner or an ice lolly when we get home, or a chance to just bask in the glory of winning.

 Ensure you take a big bottle of water in your rucksack and fruit and energy snacks for when they start moaning that they have walked too far.

-An extension to the country walk if the run treasure hunt world of Geocaching.
-Check out this website for a nice video explaining what you do.
+Geocaching is a fun extension to the country walk.
+The treasure hunt world of Geocaching.
+Check out this website for a video explaining how it works.
 I have just done a quick search and there are 10 treasure spots within one mile of my house alone!
 I can see how recently they have been visited and how easy they are to find.
 You will need to take some treasure with you to replace the treasure that you find.
 I am sure the kids can find a toys or gift that you no longer need to put in the treasure chest.

 3) Visit a free museum